rkarlsba/CR-10S_Filament_Sensor_Strap/README.md

-After swearing a lot about the filament runaway sensor on my CR-10S coming lose, I designed this little thing that takes 15 minutes to print and straps down the filament runaway sensor neatly in place without any need to install a new one.
+After swearing a lot about the filament runaway sensor on my CR-10S coming lose, I designed this little thing that takes 15 minutes to print and straps down the filament runaway sensor neatly in place without any need to install a new filament sensor.

 ## License